ibm-cloud-docs/hpc-ibm-spectrumlsf/deployer-node.md

 This hybrid model improves modularity, enhances user control, and ensures a transparent, maintainable, and scalable HPC solution.

 **Command to ssh** - `ssh_to_deployer = "ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -J ubuntu@52.116.127.21 vpcuser@10.241.16.4"`

+## IBM Spectrum LSF software deployment and management
+{: #lsf-sw-mgmt-dn}

+All the deployments in this solution leverage the LSF Enterprise Suite, supporting both Fix Pack 14 and Fix Pack 15.
+The relevant Ansible playbooks tailored for the specific fix pack version, are stored on the deployer node.
+This ensures consistency and reliability in the deployment process.

+**Additionally:**

+* All the required LSF software packages and dependencies are preloaded on the deployer node.
+* This setup eliminates the need for external downloads during deployment, speeding up installation, and reducing dependency issues.
+* The deployer node acts as the central source for LSF package distribution across compute nodes in the cluster.